-On that subject the film certainly has a lot of nasty gore and a few of the effects moments are particularly gross.
-The makeup for the mutated locals has some good variety employed to portray disfigured faces and limbs.
-Although how radiation and inbreeding caused one of them to become some kind of tree-man is beyond me.
-The interior sets are lit far more effectively than anything else in the story and there are several visually pleasing, if disgusting sets used for drug labs and torture chambers.
-Vernon Wells gets a brief but show stealing moment as a maniac butcher of some kind, and his meat monologue adds some well needed character to the proceedings.
+On that subject the film certainly has a lot of nasty gore moments and a few of the effects moments are particularly gruesome.
+The makeup for the mutated locals is also effect, with some good variety in terms of disfigured faces and limbs.
+How radiation and inbreeding caused one of them to become some kind of tree-man is beyond me, but at least it’s interesting.
+This creative production value extends to interior sets which are lit far more effectively than anything else in the movie.
+There are several visually pleasing, if disgusting, sets used for drug labs and torture chambers.
+Vernon Wells even gets a brief but show stealing moment as a village butcher of some kind, and his maniac meat monologue adds some much needed character to the proceedings.

 It’s just a shame that these moments are so fleeting as the material is desperately asking for a sense of fun to be injected into it.
 The blend of film influences they’ve put together isn’t quite enough to turn this into something that’s good-bad, even though it’s constantly on the edge of becoming so.
 At least they’ve included a whole killing spree montage to offer some amusement value.
 This is particularly true when it becomes evident that the editor doesn’t care if the time frame involved makes sense.
 John construct elaborate traps with ease because that’s what the material demands, and the same guitar theme plays every time the action starts up because the film makers thing it’s awesome.